mateuszgorka/mateuszgorka/README.md

 ## Hi there 👋

 🎯 My name is Mateusz, and I'm passionate about computer science (mostly excited about AI technology)
-🌱 I live in Warsaw (PJAIT student)
+🌱 I live in Warsaw (PJAIT student - student government member)
 💼 Latest project I contributed to: [A React-based front-end UI used in a chat application](https://github.com/Machine-Learning-Collective/mlc-brain-jet-client.git)
 📫 You can reach out to me at: [gorkamateusz405@gmail.com](mailto:gorkamateusz405@gmail.com)